Program Format

 This class is designed to establish a foundation for ionizing radiation interaction with biological tissues.
 It will cover the fundamental concepts of cell biology, how ionizing radiation interacts with cells, radiation damage and carcinogenesis, radiation therapy fractionation and related concepts.
 The effects of ionizing radiations on living cells and organisms, including physical, chemical, and physiological basis of radiation cytotoxicity, mutagenicity, and carcinogenesis are also covered.

-Prerequisite: College level biology or BIOL4581; Permission of the program director
+Prerequisite: permission of the program director

-Instructor: Buck Rogers Ph.D.
+Instructor: Buck Rogers PhD

 Credits: 2 credit hours

-Prerequisite: MP502; Permission of the program director
+Prerequisite: MP5010 or permission of the program director

-Instructor: Michael B. Altman, Ph.D.
+Instructor: Michael B. Altman, PhD

 Credits: 3 credit hours

-Instructor: Michael Prusator, PhD
+Instructor: Ziad Saleh, PhD

 Credits: 2 credit hours

-The student will rotate through various areas within the Radiation Therapy Clinic and develop an understanding of the applications of physics in the use of radiation for the treatment of cancers.
+The student will rotate through various areas within the radiation therapy clinic and develop an understanding of the applications of physics in the use of radiation for the treatment of cancers.
 This will include simulation, quality assurance of various imaging and radiation sources, dose calculation, intensity modulation treatments, radiosurgery, stereotactic body radiotherapy, brachytherapy, radiopharmaceutical therapy, and more.

-Prerequisite: MP502, MP506, and MP521; Permission of the program director
+Prerequisite: MP5010, MP5070 and MP5080; permission of the program director

 Instructor: Jose Garcia-Ramirez, M.Sc.